 ESIP Data Management Training for Scientists

-Draft Declaration of Data Citation Principles ready for comment
+ENDORSE the Joint Declaration of Data Citation Principles

 How a little bit of technology can fix the editing and production processes for the social sciences.